Nkhata Bay

-Nkhata Bay or just Nkhata is the capital of the Nkhata Bay District in Malawi.
+Nkhata Bay (or simply Nkhata) is the capital of the Nkhata Bay District in Malawi.
 It is on the shore of Lake Malawi (formerly Lake Nyasa), east of Mzuzu, and is one of the main ports on Lake Malawi.
 The population of Nkhata Bay was 14,274 according to the 2018 census.
 Nkhata Bay is 413 km from Lilongwe, Malawi's capital city, and 576 km from Blantyre, Malawi's second-largest city.
 Nkhata Bay is the second "busiest resort" on Lake Malawi.

 History

 The ancestors of Nkhata Bay residents were the Tonga (Lakeside Tonga).
 In the 19th century the area suffered frequent attacks from the Ngoni people, who fled north to escape the rule of the Zulu king Shaka, in South Africa.

 Demographics

 Language

-Chichewa is the preferred language in hospitals, churches, radio and newspapers in Nkhata Bay, although Chitumbuka is the main language spoken in the Northern Region.
-Tonga is the main language spoken in Nkhata Bay's schools; Tonga is used approximately 92% of the time.
+Chitumbuka is the most spoken common language, followed by Tonga in the town of Nkhata.
+In homes, Tonga and Tumbuka are used.
+Historically, the Tongas who are the most occupants of the Nkhata-Bay District, were part of the Tumbuka group.
+Glotolog categorizes Tonga and Tumbuka in a single group.